jeremylee73/plague-inc/README.md

 Tuesday, May 28
 -----------------------------------------------------------------------------------------------------------------------------
+Jeremy - I added the plane images and designed the animation for the planes moving from city to city.
+However, it is not thoroughly tested yet and is still buggy.

 Victor - I successfully coded in the unstaging mutations for symptom mutations, but was unable to debug it for transmission mutations.
 Added labels for total % infected and total % dead.
 Played around with curbing pointRate growth and speeding up cureRate

 -----------------------------------------------------------------------------------------------------------------------------